 How Should I Study for the CASPer Test?

 Taking an exam can be quite nerve-wracking for many people, especially when the stakes are high.
-Even though you really can’t do much to drastically improve your CASPer scores, we’ve presented a number of strategies to help you calm down and feel more prepared to take the test.
+Even though studying hasn’t shown drastically improve CASPer scores, we’ve presented a number of strategies to help you calm down and feel more prepared to take the test.

 We now also have some data to back us up.
 In the past year, we sent a follow-up survey to all our test-takers about various study strategies they’ve used to help them prepare for the CASPer test.
 Based on U.S. medical school applicant data (N = 4,832 respondents), below is a breakdown of the different ways students prepared in the recent test cycle: